Rules and Regulations

 The return and immigration detention Act (de Wet terugkeer en vreemdelingenbewaring)

-On 13 September 2016, the former State Secretary for Security and Justice and Minister for Immigration, Fred Teeven, announced the return and immigration detention Act (de Wet terugkeer en vreemdelingenbewaring).
+On 13 September 2013, the former State Secretary for Security and Justice and Minister for Immigration, Fred Teeven, announced the return and immigration detention Act (de Wet terugkeer en vreemdelingenbewaring).
 When this Act enters into force, immigration detention will have its own administrative rules.
-The proposal was made public in early 2014, but the final version of the Act is still being developed.
+The proposal was made public in early 2014.
+On 19 June 2018, the Act has been passed by the Tweede Kamer (House of Representatives).
+Now, the Eerste Kamer (upper House) needs to decide about the Act before it will be definitive.

 Read more about the Regelement Grenslogies here.